martylamb/dumbtemplates/README.md

 ## Don't

 * use spaces in variable names
-* include leading or trailing whitespace in the values of your variables if they are being examined for conditional `#include`s.
+* include leading or trailing whitespace in the values of your variables if they are being examined for conditional `#includes`.
-* create circular references among your templates (e.g., mutual `#include`s).
+* create circular references among your templates (e.g., mutual `#includes`).
 * be surprised if you find bugs (but do please let me know about them).

 <a class="mk-toclify" id="building"></a>